expo/atlas/README.md

 Inspect your Metro bundle, on module level.

-> [!Warning]
-> This project is unstable and might not work for your project.

 ## 🚀 How to use it

 Atlas is built into Expo starting from SDK 51, and enabled when defining the environment variable `EXPO_UNSTABLE_ATLAS=true`.